 - Kim Possible has a few of them in the episode "Showdown at Crooked D".
 Her uncle has a technologically advanced ranch where the horses are the norm.

 - The Rainbow Brite movie Rainbow Brite and the Star Stealer. (the one with "Spectra", the diamond-planet) features a talking, flying Cyber Horse called On-X (pronounced "Onyx"), for Brite's Spear Counterpart Krys (pronounced "Chris").

 - One of Heloise's many inventions on Jimmy Two-Shoes, which she intended to pull a carriage for her and Jimmy.

-- Samurai Jack: Occured when Jack was fighting off cowboys in a steam-punk based future part of The Wild West.
-Instead of legs, the robot steeds hovered above the ground.
+- Samurai Jack: Occurrs when Jack is fighting off cowboys in a steam-punk based future part of The Wild West.
+Instead of legs, the robot steeds hover above the ground.

-- Dexters Laboratory: Although shown only briefly, a few mechanical horses galloped along Dee-dee (who transformed into a horse after begging her brother to turn her into a pony) as part of a testing ground assessing the stengths of her new body.
+- Dexter's Laboratory: Although shown only briefly, a few mechanical horses galloped along Dee-dee (who transformed into a horse after begging her brother to turn her into a pony) as part of a testing ground assessing the strengths of her new body.

 - The BigDog mechanical mule.